- University Student Support: Mitigating Circumstances and Extensions

 Postgraduate Dissertation Period

-- Deadline for submitting mitigating circumstances covering the dissertation period 7th September 2018.
+- Deadline for submitting mitigating circumstances covering the dissertation period: TBC

-- The Postgraduate Mitigating Circumstances Panel will sit immediately before the Dissertations Board in October.
-The Dissertations Board will be scheduled in late October/early November.
+- The Postgraduate Mitigating Circumstances Panel will sit in late November.
+The Dissertations Board will be scheduled in late November.

-A note of the Boards' decisions regarding Mitigating Circumstances submissions will be available from late November 2018.
-Please email the student support office for a copy of that decision.
+A note of the Boards' decisions regarding Mitigating Circumstances submissions will be available from late November 2024.

 - There are services provided by the University to help support you through difficult times and situations.
 If you would like to talk to someone confidentially, the University offers a Counselling Service.
 They also provide workshops on all aspects of mental health.
 Some of these are pre-recorded and interactive so you can do them in your own time.
 There is also Qwell which is a confidential service which can also offer support in times of distress.
 We also have the Health assured 24 hour Mental Health Helpline.
 You can call the helpline for advice and support on a whole range of issues you might be facing, big or small.

 - You can find more resources on the Student Support website.

 - You may also wish to meet with your personal tutor so that you can put some plans together for supporting yourself and your studies

 - Finally, the Student Support and Wellbeing Team are on hand to provide you with pastoral and wellbeing support and guidance, and to help you navigate the wide range of support resources and services on offer at UoM.
 The SSW Team can be contacted at firstname.lastname@example.org, or by phone: +44 (0) 161 529 3691.
 If you would like to speak to a member of the team, they are available at the Student Support Hub (Engineering Building A, First floor 1A.042), Monday to Friday 9.00 – 17.00.